fredianriko/Skripsi/README.md

 5. tweets that contain video (MP4 and MOV format)

-for this research i hopefully anyone that are expert on scraping using python could contribute to help me developing this code further, even a little bit of contribution is really priceless to me.
+for this research i hopefully anyone that are expert on scraping using python could contribute to help me developing this code further, even a little bit of contribution is really appreciated.
 Thank you